|

 such research, taking advantage of opportunities to expand studies into

-other areas of focus.
+other areas of relevance.
 For example, fitting animals with transmitters or bands/tags provides an

 opportunity to collect blood and/or tissue samples for genetic and/or